jordles/Capstone-Root-App-Frontend/README.md

 * Main Feed page for posting content with other media features added onto it  (Pages: Feed)
 * Post, edit, delete content on the feed page, which includes emojis, gifs, images and videos

+## Learning Process

+When trying to combine the frontend and backend together, I learned a lot about how to structure a project.
+One of the things I was eager to implement was js web tokens, but I unfortunately did not have time to learn and implement them.
+My authorization is checked through local storage, which definitely not safe or ideal.
+Other things in my local storage include storing your favorite gifs when using the tenor api to grab gifs from.
+I did implement nodemailer to send emails to users when they reset their password, which was a really cool and fun challenge.
+It uses its own token to verify the user through the email link.
+There are various other new hooks i used from react, and react-router-dom had things like navigate which saved me time to switching between pages.

+Password Reset - to implement this functionality I used NodeMailer to send emails to users with a link that they can click on to reset their password.
+I also used a token to verify the user's email address and prevent unauthorized access.

+Reset Token is:

+* One-time use only
+* Randomly generated using Node's crypto library
+* Stored as a hash in the database
+* Time-limited (expires in 30 minutes) and will be deleted from the database

+Flow:

+1. User clicks "Forgot Password?" -> Backend verifies email
+2. Enters email → Backend generates token
+3. User gets email with reset link
+4. Clicks link → Enters new password
+5. Backend verifies token and updates password

 ## Requirements

 | (20%) Project Structure, Standardization, and Convention | Weight | Finished |